LinuxForHealth/docs/docs/_sources/deployment/openshift.rst.txt

 Additional CRC setup instructions are included wihin the doc.pdf file included with the distribution.

-Azure RedHat Open Shift Setup
+Azure Red Hat OpenShift Setup
 =============================

-Provisioning Azure RedHat Open Shift (ARO) requires the following:
+Provisioning Azure Red Hat OpenShift (ARO) requires the following:

 * An active Azure Account that is a member of the "User Access Admin" role within the subscription.
 * Configuration to allow "users" to create application registrations and service principals.